-Previously there was no fee for the annual issuance of a waiver for farm-related service industries.
-The act establishes a \$25 fee for the annual issuance of this waiver, the same amount that is charged for a CDL.
+Currently there is no fee for the annual issuance of a waiver for farmrelated service industries.
+The bill establishes a \$25 fee for the annual issuance of this waiver, the same amount that is charged for a CDL.

 CDL testing